 Springfest is a chance to grab a blanket, kick back and hear some live music.
 Recent years have seen some big acts brought to campus, where the concerts have been moved from the commons to the Reynolds Center to accommodate large crowds.

-For nearly 40 years, the residents of John Mabee Hall, also known as “The John,” have organized the Toilet Bowl flag football game each spring.
+For over 50 years, the residents of John Mabee Hall, also known as “The John,” have organized the Toilet Bowl flag football game each spring.
 At halftime, the Toilet Bowl queen is crowned; and there’s a big party following the game.